dimitarpg13/gymnasium-demo/README.md

 # Gymnasium demo code
-Basic environments using the OpenAI Gymnasium RL framework
+Experimenting with basic environments using the OpenAI Gymnasium RL framework